AstroViking/proseminar-presentation/README.md

 # Cosmological considerations

-* Axions might have played a critical role in galaxy formation
+* Axions might have played a critical role in galaxy formation, through axionic domain walls
-* Through axionic domain walls, which are topologically protected sheet-like surfaces generated formed by a sponaneously symmetry
-* Axions may be dark matter halos around galaxies
+* Axions might be dark matter halos around galaxies
+* Axions might be created by the Primakoff effect
+* Axions might be produced inside the sun

 # Experiments

-Skivie proposed essentially two types of possible experiments:
+Sikivie proposed essentially two types of possible experiments:

 * The axion haloscope
 * The axion helioscope